awslabs/kubeflow-manifests/docs/component-guides/kserve.md

 1. Verify the current directory is the root of the repository by running the `pwd` command.
 The output should be `<path/to/kubeflow-manifests>` directory

-### Customize Knative Serving domain
+### Configure Knative Serving's domain

 KFServing uses Knative Serving for various things like serverless deployment, autoscaling, setting up network routing resources etc. For purpose of this guide, we will focus on the routes.
 The fully qualified domain name(FQDN) for a route in Knative Serving by default is `{route}.{namespace}.{default-domain}`.
 Knative Serving routes use `example.com` as the default domain ([Reference](https://knative.dev/docs/serving/using-a-custom-domain/#default-domain-name-settings)).
 For example, if you create an `InferenceService` resource called `sklearn-iris` in `staging` namespace.
 Its URL would be `http://sklearn-iris.staging.example.com`.
 This is also the default configuration in Knative Serving component deployed as part of your Kubeflow deployment.
 You will need to configure the default domain as per your deployment.
 Let's see how:

 As you understand from the [background](#background) section, we need to use a custom domain to configure HTTPS with load balancer.
 We recommend using HTTPS to to enable traffic encryption between the clients and your load balancer.
-So, if you are using `platform.example.com` domain to host Kubeflow, you will need to edit the `config-domain` ConfigMap in the `knative-serving` namespace to configure the `platform.example.com` to be used as the domain for the routes. **Follow the instructions** in the [procedure section of the using a custom domain guide](https://knative.dev/docs/serving/using-a-custom-domain/#procedure) on the Knative Serving documentation to configure the default domain used by Knative.
+So, if you are using `platform.example.com` domain to host Kubeflow, you will need to edit the `config-domain` ConfigMap in the `knative-serving` namespace to configure the `platform.example.com` to be used as the domain for the routes.

+**Follow the instructions** in the [procedure section of the using a custom domain guide](https://knative.dev/docs/serving/using-a-custom-domain/#procedure) on the Knative Serving documentation to configure the default domain used by Knative.
 You would remove the `_example` key and replace `example.com` with your domain e.g. `platform.example.com`.
 Following is a sample:

 ```
 apiVersion: v1